AldoMoreno13/WHSTechNotes/journal.md

 # september 24, 2024
 i found block code much more easier to understandto because i think that it's less confusing to me. it help me by shoing a tutorial on how to code in block code.
+# october 2, 2024
+computer sience has bin a big use and has bin an important thing in my life